Web Analytics Made Easy - Statcounter

 You're thinking: which are the best palm trees for backyards?
-We have some tips for successful, happy palms in your backyard.
-First step is to be sure your environment is best for your backyard palm.
+This guide helps for successful, happy palms in your backyard.
+First Step is to be sure your environment is best for a backyard palm.

-For instance, where we live in the Sonoran Desert in Tucson Arizona, we're restricted in palm choices.
-Then there's our HOA - with further restrictions on what palms we can plant.
+For instance, where we live in the Sonoran Desert in Tucson Arizona, we're restricted in palm choices because of the arid environment.

 Here at Mission: Palm Trees